threefoldfoundation/www_threefold_io/content/home/index.md

 ![Image](grid_wide_1.png#mx-auto#large)

-## The **Layer Zero** for a Decentralized World
+## The **Layer Zero** for a New Digital Era

-Anything that runs on Linux can run on ThreeFold – with more security, more sustainably, and in true decentralization.
-The ThreeFold Grid can support workloads from Blockchain to Web2 to Web3 to IoT and Metaverse and more.
+Our unique technology provides unparalleled  sovereignty, scalability and efficiency features that emerging IT workloads require, and that traditional cloud infrastructures cannot deliver.

 <br>